Member Recognition and Awards

 Nominations for all awards must be submitted online.
 MAFP reserves the right to use discretion whether or not to award a nominee annually.

 The Degree of Fellow recognizes AAFP members who have distinguished themselves among their colleagues, as well as in their communities, by their service to family medicine, by their advancement of health care to the American people and by their professional development through medical education and research.
 Fellows of the AAFP are recognized as Champions of Family Medicine.
 They are the physicians who make family medicine the premier specialty in service to their community and profession.
 From a personal perspective, being a Fellow signifies not only ‘tenure’ but one’s additional work in your community, within organized medicine, within teaching, and a greater commitment to continuing professional development and/or research.
 Members elected to Fellow status are granted the privilege of using the initials “FAAFP” after their name and are honored during the MAFP Annual Meeting.
 Another option is to be honored at a special Convocation Ceremony at the AAFP Family Medicine Experience.

 The Missouri Academy recognizes members who are celebrating a milestone membership anniversary at the annual meeting.
-This award celebrates their dedication to making a difference with their patients and for years of service representing both the tradition and future of family medicine.
+This award celebrates their dedication to making a difference with their patients for at least 25 years of service or more representing both the tradition and future of family medicine.